SiddhantSadangi/st_supabase_connection/README.md

       key="YOUR_SUPABASE_KEY", # not needed if provided as a streamlit secret )
   ```
-3. Use in your app to query tables and files.
+3. Use in your app to query tables and files, and add authentication.
 Happy Streamlit-ing! :balloon:

 ## :ok_hand: Supported methods
 <details close>